sapnasharmanaresh/blood-bank/posts/2012-11-01-smurf-and-using-sass-extend.markdown

 ### Submodules

-Submodules inherit all the attributes of their parent module and describe a different version of them for certain contexts (e.g. <code>.m-module_sidebar</code>) or use cases (e.g. <code>.m-module\_attention</code>).
+Submodules inherit all the attributes of their parent module and describe a different version of them for certain contexts (e.g. <code>.m-module\_sidebar</code>) or use cases (e.g. <code>.m-module\_attention</code>).
 Submodules are the primary use case for Sass <code>@extend</code> as I will further discuss below.

 ### Module modifiers

 Because, creating a new submodule for every different context or use case proved to be kind of overkill and submodules are very awkward to combine (should it be <code>.m-module\_attention_sidebar</code>?), SMURF introduces a new entity called "module modifiers".
 They are something in between states and submodules.
 They are defined in the same way as states, as an additional class on the root module (e.g. <code>&.modifier</code>), but -- just as a submodule -- they describe a slightly different version of their module.
-The concept could be familiar to you from Twitter Bootstrap Examples and examples would be things like <code>.m-box.right</code>, <code>.m-box.no-border</code>.
+The concept could be familiar to you from Twitter Bootstrap and examples would be things like <code>.m-box.right</code>, <code>.m-box.no-border</code>.
 The idea is to use modifiers for little chainable changes to modules, while submodules are used for more "substantial" changes, which for example also affect/add components.

 ```css
 // -- module --